sujinru/Rental-Contract-Management-API/README.md

 - `Tenant`: Stores tenant information, including authentication credentials.

 ### Project Requirements
-- **Authentication and Authorization**: Implement authentication and authorization mechanisms to secure the API and ensure that only authorized landlords and tenants can access and modify data.
-One landlord can be multiple personnels.
+- **Authentication and Authorization**: The project implements authentication and authorization mechanisms to secure the API and ensure that only authorized landlords and tenants can access and modify data.
+This is achieved through the use of middleware functions that verify the user's role before allowing them to perform certain actions.
 - **2 Sets of CRUD Routes**: The project includes CRUD routes for managing contracts and user accounts (landlords and tenants).
 - **Indexes for Performance and Uniqueness**: Implement appropriate indexes on database collections to improve query performance and enforce uniqueness constraints where necessary.
-- **Text Search, Aggregations, and Lookups**: Utilize MongoDB's text search, aggregations, and lookup functionality to provide advanced querying and data analysis capabilities on contracts
+- **Text Search, Aggregations, and Lookups**: The project utilizes MongoDB's text search, aggregations, and lookup functionality to provide advanced querying and data analysis capabilities on contracts.
+This allows landlords to easily search for contracts based on various criteria and analyze contract data to gain insights into their business.
-- **Thorough Testing (Coverage > 80%)**: Implement comprehensive unit tests and integration tests to ensure code quality and maintainability, with a target test coverage of at least 80%.
+- **Thorough Testing (Coverage > 80%)**: The project implements comprehensive unit tests and integration tests to ensure code quality and maintainability, with a target test coverage of at least 80%.
+The tests cover all major functionalities of the application, including the routes, data models, and middleware functions.

-## Timeline
+## Self-Evaluation

-### Done as of May 26
-- Set up project structure and dependencies
-- Implement user authentication and authorization
-- Design and implement data models for contracts, landlords, and tenants
-- Implement CRUD routes for managing contracts

-### Week 8
-- Set up project structure and dependencies
-- Implement user authentication and authorization
-- Design and implement data models for contracts, landlords, and tenants
-- Implement CRUD routes for managing contracts
+### Approach and Results
+Our approach to this project was to create a user-friendly API that automates the process of managing rental contracts.
+We focused on providing a centralized platform for landlords to create, distribute, and track rental contracts.
+The results have been positive, with the API successfully automating many of the tasks that were previously done manually.

-### Week 9
+### Lessons Learned
-- Implement contract signing and rejection functionality
-- Set up database indexes and perform initial testing
-- Implement revenue projection and reporting functionality
-- Integrate with payment gateway and document signing services (if applicable)
+As a first-time JavaScript programmer, navigating the intricacies of JavaScript syntax and debugging proved to be a substantial hurdle.
+Additionally, while tools like Postman and MongoDB Compass are invaluable for API development and database management, the initial learning curve required a significant time investment.

+Thoroughly testing the application, with the goal of exceeding 80% coverage, also demanded more time than anticipated.
+The complexities of testing asynchronous operations and interactions with external services further contributed to this.

-### Week 10
+### Future Improvements
-- Implement text search, aggregations, and lookup functionality
-- Expand test coverage and refine existing tests
-- Finalize documentation and project cleanup
-- Perform final testing and code review
-- Prepare for project presentation and submission
+In the future, we would like to improve the error handling in our API to provide more informative error messages.
+We would also like to implement a more sophisticated authorization system that allows for different levels of access depending on the user's role.
+Additionally, we plan to provide more tools for landlords to analyze their contract data and revenue.

+Overall, we are proud of what we have achieved with this project and look forward to making further improvements in the future.